MrMikey59/00---Projects/Web Design/CSS/00Index.md

 This folder contains CSS notes, snippets and example code.

+CSS seems deceptively straightforward, but there are many challenges when trying to style an app perfectly for all browsers and all screen sizes.
+CSS-Grid and Flexbox are tools that have been developed to make the job a little more structured and more reliable.
+Learn about these tools by playing [Flexbox Froggy](https://flexboxfroggy.com/) and [Grid Garden](https://codepip.com/games/grid-garden/).

 CSS is a container of Rules that modify the browser display of elements.

 The Rule: Each rule has exactly two parts: